 Are you planning a week in Greece?
 Whether you are visiting this incredible country for the first time or you are a repeat visitor, our suggested itinerary for a week in Greece gives you a real taste of mainland Greece and its beautiful islands.
 Read through our Greece travel guide to learn all about this incredible country.
 It includes some of the most stunning highlights, including the Acropolis and Parthenon.
-There are plenty of opportunities to relax, soak up the atmosphere, and enjoy the truly delicious local cuisine.
-Here’s a list of hotels in Greece to keep you rested on this adventure.
+There are plenty of opportunities to relax, soak up the atmosphere, enjoy the truly delicious local cuisine, and hop on a tour.
+Here’s a list of hotels in Greece to keep you rested in style on this adventure.

 Day One: Intro to Athens